goranschwarz/DbxTune/README.txt

  * Code completion Ctrl+space
  * Command history
  * Execute favorite commands (added by the user)
- * A bunch of predefined "SQL Short cut commands"
+ * A bunch of predefined "SQL Shortcut commands"
  * Tail the Server error log (done via SSH if it’s not located on your box)
  * View Server configurations (show all, or just the changed ones)
  * View JDBC MetaData structures